Democratization: Economic development and modernization theory

-A higher GDP/capita correlates with democracy and some claim the wealthiest democracies have never been observed to fall into authoritarianism.
-The rise of Hitler and of the Nazis in Weimar Germany can be seen as an obvious counter-example, but although in early 1930s Germany was already an advanced economy, by that time, the country was also living in a state of economic crisis virtually since the first World War (in the 1910s), a crisis which was eventually worsened by the effects of the Great Depression.
+A higher GDP/capita correlates with democracy.
+Some Who? claim the wealthiest democracies have never been observed to fall into authoritarianism.
+The rise of Hitler and of the Nazis in Weimar Germany can be seen as an obvious counter-example.
+Although, in early 1930s, Germany was already an advanced economy.
+By that time, the country was also living in a state of economic crisis virtually since the first World War (in the 1910s).
+A crisis that was eventually worsened by the effects of the Great Depression.
 There is also the general observation that democracy was very rare before the industrial revolution.
 Empirical research thus led many to believe that economic development either increases chances for a transition to democracy, or helps newly established democracies consolidate.

 One study finds that economic development prompts democratization but only in the medium run (10–20 years).
-This is because development may entrench the incumbent leader but make it more difficult for him deliver the state to a son or trusted aide when he exits.
-However, the debate about whether democracy is a consequence of wealth, a cause of it, or both processes are unrelated, is far from conclusive.
+This is because development may entrench the incumbent leader while making it more difficult for him deliver the state to a son or trusted aide when he exits.
+However, the debate about whether democracy is a consequence of wealth is far from conclusive.

 Another study suggests that economic development depends on the political stability of a country to promote democracy.
 Clark, Robert and Golder, in their reformulation of Albert Hirschman's model of Exit, Voice and Loyalty, explain how it is not the increase of wealth in a country per se which influences a democratization process, but rather the changes in the socio-economic structures that come together with the increase of wealth.
-They explain how these structure changes have been called out to be one of the main reasons several European countries became democratic.
+They explain how these structural changes have been called out to be one of the main reasons several European countries became democratic.
 When their socioeconomic structures shifted because modernization made the agriculture sector more efficient, bigger investments of time and resources were used for the manufacture and service sectors.
-In England, for example, members of the gentry began investing more on commercial activities that allowed them to become economically more important for the state.
-This new kind of productive activities came with new economic power were assets became more difficult for the state to count and hence more difficult to tax.
+In England, for example, members of the gentry began investing more in commercial activities that allowed them to become economically more important for the state.
+These new kinds of productive activities came with new economic power.
+Their assets became more difficult for the state to count and hence, more difficult to tax.
 Because of this, predation was no longer possible and the state had to negotiate with the new economic elites to extract revenue.
-A sustainable bargain had to be reached because the state became more dependent of its citizens remaining loyal and, with this, citizens had now leverage to be taken into account in the decision making process for the country.
+A sustainable bargain had to be reached because the state became more dependent on its citizens remaining loyal, and with this, citizens now had the leverage to be taken into account in the decision making process for the country.